 Biden expected to name Marcia Fudge as HUD secretary, but she comes with a controversial past

-Fudge has served as representative for Ohio’s 11th congressional district since 2008.
+Fudge has served in the House for Ohio’s 11th Congressional District since 2008.

 President-elect Joe Biden plans to name Rep. Marcia Fudge, D-Ohio, to serve in his cabinet as head of the Department of Housing and Urban Development, two Democratic sources with knowledge of the situation told Fox News on Tuesday.

-Fudge has served as representative for Ohio’s 11th congressional district since 2008.
+Fudge has served as the representative for Ohio’s 11th Congressional District since 2008.
 Prior to her selection as HUD Secretary, Fudge had campaigned for a Cabinet appointment and lobbied the Biden-Harris transition team to be secretary of agriculture.

 BIDEN CABINET FAVORITE VOUCHED FOR DOMESTIC ABUSER'S CHARACTER -- THEN HE MURDERED HIS EX-WIFE